DataDog/hiring-engineers/answers.md

 https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6

 Once I was able to understand the different types of metrics, I was able to begin the process.
-Though I am still not as proficient in Python, I felt it was necessary to write this file using the language rather than writing on Java.
+Since Python was utilized in a lot of the documentation, I decided to use the language in my approach.

 Here is the script:

 ```
 import random
 from datadog_checks.checks import AgentCheck

 class CustomCheck(AgentCheck):